 For many people, one of the biggest factors that must be considered before proceeding with a dental implant is the cost.
 People often wonder why replacing a single tooth can cost so much!
 Dr Teo hopes that this article will help explain what factors influence the cost of your treatment.

-For many people, going to the dentist is a very nerve-racking experience.
+For many people, going to the dentist is a daunting experience.
 It takes many people quite a bit of courage just to make an appointment, and some people are so scared of going to the dentist that they avoid dental appointments as much as possible, only attending when emergency treatment is required.

 If you are living with breast cancer or have survived this disease, you will have experienced how your cancer experience affects many aspects of your health and well-being.
 It won’t surprise you, then, that your dental health can be affected too.